andyDevMdg/hei_apache2/README.md

-# Create virtualhost automatically from a list of domain name
+# Create server Web automatically on Apache2 from a list of domain name using Ansible